 iii.
 Valuation of Goods and Services: Various functions of forests are the results of interaction between structure and processes, which may be physical (for example, infiltration of water, sediment movement), chemical (for example, reduction, oxidation) or biological (for example, photosynthesis and de-nitrification).
-Further, various goods and services obtained from the functioning of forest ecosystem were classified as provisioning goods and services, regulating services.
+Further, various goods and services obtained from the functioning of forest ecosystem were classified as provisioning goods and services, regulating services, cultural services and supporting services.
 The study uses two approaches of valuation for the computation of TEV of forest ecosystem, namely: 'market price' method and 'benefit transfer' method of valuation.